rsdc2/HapiDoc/README.md

 ## Monoids

-Inspired by the approach of [HaTeX](https://github.com/Daniel-Diaz/HaTeX), HapiDoc models an EpiDoc document as a monoid.
+Inspired by the approach of [HaTeX](https://github.com/Daniel-Diaz/HaTeX), the Haskell LaTeX library, HapiDoc models an EpiDoc document as a monoid.
 For further details on the behaviour of monoids, see the [HaTeX guide](https://github.com/Daniel-Diaz/hatex-guide).

 ## Acknowledgements